cglacet/bear/README.md

 | `BEAR_BR_SECTIONS`                     | link back references to sections  | true                                |
 | `BEAR_TEST`                            | output text in terminal           | false                               |

-## If you have more questions

-If you are a developer, maybe you can read the [implementation notes](IMPLEMENTATION.md).
-Also, any comment is welcome, feel free to [open a new issue][new issue] (even for discussions).

 ## Manual installation

 Since non developpers may use this I wanted to have a single command to copy paste and make things as simple as possible for everyone.
 This is why this section doesn't come first.